-- 5 convection code while taking into account the uncertainties on those plate tectonic reconstructions.
-This technique assimilates a time series of surface observations chronologically, by repeating two stages, analysis and forecast, until all observations are taken into account.
+- 5 taken into account.
 Whenever an observation is available, the analysis evaluates the most likely state of the mantle at this time, considering a prior guess (supplied by the forecast) and the new observations at hand.
 For this evaluation, we used the classical best linear unbiased estimate (Talagrand, 1997).
-Then, the forward model of mantle convection forecasts the evolution of the - 10 mantle until the next observation time.
+Then, the forward model of mantle convection forecasts the evolution of the mantle until the next observation time.
 We tested this algorithm on synthetic experiments.
-It proved to be efficient in recovering mantle circulation given constraints on the amplitude of errors affecting observations and the timespan between observations.
-Here we extend this work by applying a more advanced sequential data assimilation method, the ensemble Kalman filter (EnKF, described in Evensen, 1994; Burgers et al., 1998)(EnKF, originally described in Evensen, 1994, and in its corrected version in Burgers et al., 1998).
-This method is particularly suited for high dimensional nonlinear dynamical models (Evensen, 1994). - 15 2009b).
-Instead of estimating the most likely state of the mantle, the Ensemble ensemble Kalman filter provides at each time an approximation of the probability density function of the state of the system in the form of a finite ensemble of states.
+It proved to be efficient in recovering mantle circulation given constraints on the amplitude of errors affecting observations and the timespan between observations. - 10 Here we extend this work by applying a more advanced sequential data assimilation method, the ensemble Kalman filter (EnKF, originally described in Evensen, 1994, and in its corrected version in Burgers et al., 1998).
+This method is particularly suited for high dimensional nonlinear dynamical models (Evensen, 2009b).
+Instead of estimating the most likely state of the mantle, the ensemble Kalman filter provides at each time an approximation of the probability density function of the state of the system in the form of a finite ensemble of states.
 During the forecast stage, each member of the ensemble evolves independently.
-For the analysis, we use the second order statistics of the ensemble to correct each ensemble member with the new observations at hand.
-We evaluate this method with synthetic experiments in 2D-spherical annulus geometry (Hernlund and Tackley, 2008) and compare it to the algorithm developed by - 20 Bocher et al. (2016).
+For - 15 the analysis, we use the second order statistics of the ensemble to correct each ensemble member with the new observations at hand.
+We evaluate this method with synthetic experiments in 2D-spherical annulus geometry (Hernlund and Tackley, 2008) and compare it to the algorithm developed by Bocher et al. (2016).
 The EnKF provides more accurate estimations than the former method, and is even able to reconstruct evolutions that the former method could not.
 Moreover, the EnKF also estimates locally the error on the reconstruction.
-The optimal size of the ensemble for our test case is 300 members.
-Both covariance inflation and localization eliminate spurious correlations arising from the finite size of the Ensemble ensemble that is used to compute them. - This paper is organized as follows.
-In Sect. section 2, we present our simplifications on the general mantle circulation reconstruction problem and the correspondence with the notation in the EnKF algorithm.
-Then, in Sect. section 3, we detail the EnKF method and justify the variants chosen for the application to mantle circulation.
-Section -4 presents the results obtained on synthetic experiments and compares them to results obtained by the method described in Bocher et al. (2016).
-Section -5 is a discussion on the choice of the method and the challenges involved in the application of such a method to a realistic setting.
+Both covariance inflation and localization eliminate spurious correlations arising from the finite - 20 size of the ensemble that is used to compute them.

+This paper is organized as follows.
+In section 2, we present our simplifications on the general mantle circulation reconstruction problem and the correspondence with the notation in the EnKF algorithm.
+Then, in section 3, we detail the EnKF method and justify the variants chosen for the application to mantle circulation.
+Section 4 presents the results obtained on synthetic experiments and compares them to results obtained by the method described in Bocher et al. (2016).
+Section 5 is a discussion

+25 on the choice of the method and the challenges involved in the application of such a method to a realistic setting.